lockss/lockss-rtd-manual/docs/installing/git-yum.rst

-Use this Yum command to install Git:
+To install Git, use this Yum command:

 .. code-block:: shell